rafops/terraform-deployer/README.md

 # Terraform Deployer

-Terraform Deployer is a bootstrap project for Terraform code.
+A bootstrap project for Terraform code.
 It contains the software necessary to run Terraform via a Docker container.

-To build deployer container:

 ## Build and setup

+To build a deployer container:

 ```
 ./build.sh